Energy Efficiency Measures

 - Regular assessment of our portfolio's vulnerability to climate change-related risks:

-- Only two of our wholly owned stores are below sea level, representing just 0.36% of our portfolio
+- Only two of our wholly owned stores are below sea level, representing less than 0.5% of our portfolio

 - Availability of lower-environmental impact packing materials:

 - Boxes made from approximately 45% recycled content, certified by the Sustainable Forestry Initiative

 - *Estimation from third-party vendors

 - Significant reduction of the use of paper documents, such as customer leases, communications and contractor proposals, and employee processes, through more efficient technology platforms:

 - Average per-store paper consumption decreased 38% from 2018 to 2019

 - Despite nearly 21% growth in the number of stores, our gross paper expense shrank by over 27%